 Got ideas for what to cook up next?
 Find me on Instagram and send me a message!

-Southern Jewish Comedian for Private Events by Amanda Marks
+Southern Jewish Comedian for Private Events /

 If you’re looking for a Jewish comedian for a private event, fundraiser, synagogue program, sisterhood gathering, Jewish Federation event, or community celebration, I bring something a little different to the stage: I’m a Southern Jewish comedian raised in Birmingham, Alabama, where Friday night dinners and SEC football lived comfortably side by side.